Skip to content

 Content Rendering at the Edge

-When a user requests a page:
+When a user requests a page, ECP runs through the following flow:

-1. Request arrives at Akamai Edge.
+1. Request arrives at Akamai Edge

 The Edge Content Protection module intercepts the request.